vincentarelbundock/Rdatasets/doc/Ecdat/rst/Mofa.rst

    variable is scaled by a factor of 1/100)

 netinc
-   net income earned by MOFA's of nonbank U.S. corporations operating in the nonbanking financial sector of the host country.
+   net income earned by MOFAs of nonbank U.S. corporations operating in the nonbanking financial sector of the host country.
 Source: "U.S.
    Direct Investment Abroad: 1982 Benchmark Survey Data."
 Table III.D 6.(This variable is scaled by a factor of 1/10)